 A critical connector means that something is wrong and that the backup cannot run properly.

 The most common reason for the status of a connector to change is because of invalid cloud service (i.e., Microsoft, Salesforce, etc.) credentials.
 This causes Keepit to lose connection with your cloud service and as a result Keepit is unable to perform a backup.
 In this case, the status will change to critical and you will see the message "Credentials no longer valid, please update."
 Simply click this message and you will be taken to your cloud service where you can log in with the proper credentials.

 Keepit unable to create a snapshot

 The status of a connector can change if Keepit cannot create a snapshot over a period of time:

-- If more than 24 hours have passed since a snapshot, the status will change to unhealthy.
+- If more than 24 hours have passed since a backup job, the status will change to unhealthy.

-- If more than 48 hours have passed since a snapshot, the status will change to critical.
+- If more than 48 hours have passed since a backup job, the status will change to critical.

 Note: You can also hover over the connector to see a tooltip which displays how many days have passed since the last successful snapshot.